-The garden to The Old Bakery is in three distinct levels with The Garden Room in the middle section which is well screened from the rest of the garden by fencing, shrubs and trees to ensure privacy from B&B guests.
+The garden to The Old Bakery is in three distinct levels with The Garden Room in the middle section which is largely screened from the rest of the garden by fencing, shrubs and trees to ensure privacy from B&B guests.

 The top section comprises a patio at the back of the main house and grass lawn.
 B&B guests may use this area, and only this area.
 During the school holidays we serve home-made cream teas to the public on the patio and you are of course very welcome to partake!

 The bottom section is used solely by the owners who keep their chickens there.
 Please be aware that the owners need to pass through the middle section to access their part of the garden.
 Please also be aware that the owners have a two year old dog.
 Bobby is very friendly and loves company but if you are not keen on dogs, please let the owners know and they will do their best to minimise any contact with you!